 - Trim the ends from the snap or snow peas if needed; cut the pods crosswise into 1-inch pieces.

 - Remove the stems and seeds from the sweet mini peppers; cut the peppers crosswise into ¼-inch-thick rings.

 - In a small bowl, stir together the green goddess dressing and 1 tablespoon [2 TBL] reserved couscous cooking water.

-To the bowl with the couscous, add the snap peas, tomatoes, sweet mini peppers, shellfish, and green goddess dressing and toss to coat.
+To the bowl with the couscous, add the snap or snow peas, tomatoes, sweet mini peppers, shellfish, and green goddess dressing and toss to coat.
 Season to taste with salt and pepper.

-Transfer the shellfish and couscous salad to individual bowls and serve.
+Transfer the couscous salad to individual bowls and serve.

 - Salt the water for the couscous.

 - Toss the cooked couscous with oil and season.

 - Stir the green goddess dressing and water.